 If your laundry mainly handles light rinsing, hand-washing delicates and day-to-day household tasks, a standard laundry sink may be enough.
 If the room is doing proper utility duty, a trough often makes more sense.

-A laundry sink is often the right choice when you want a practical wash-up area without the room feeling too industrial or oversized.
+A laundry sink is often the right choice when you want a practical wash-up area without the room feeling too industrial, bulky or oversized.

 It usually suits households that need the laundry for: